Skip to Content

 Assault

 The legal definition of assault is the act of injuring another person.
-A threat to harm someone else may therefore be considered assault by the law.
+A threat to harm someone else may, therefore, be considered assault by the law.
 As a result, the "general intent" of someone can be crucial in determining assault and battery charges.
-Assault and battery were not accidental injuries.
+Assault and battery are not accidental injuries.

 Battery